anish-sahoo/AI-Hoops/README.md

 <!-- ABOUT THE PROJECT -->
 ## About AI Hoops

 AI Hoops is a respository for training and executing models on the Dobble Dunk Atari Enviroment.
 It supports both single and multi-agent enviroments.
 It provides an api to easily train the model architecture on various hyperparamaters.
-It may be useful on other Atari Enviroments too.
+This is fully compatible with other Atari games, and should just need replacing the environment name that is hard coded to be DoubleDunk.

+<a href="Final_Report_CS4100.pdf">Here is the Paper documenting our findings</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>